 While we will sometimes engage with analog forms of text and communication, our real objective is to move away from thinking about writing for digital media in terms of genres — like animated GIFs, social media, blogs, wikis, etc. Instead, we want to explore the characteristics that most distinguish digital media from analog written texts.

-Each unit will be written about in more detail as the semester progresses, but we will be looking at digital writing that is:
+Each unit will be written about in more detail as the semester progresses:

 These ideas form the basis for much of the existing electronic and digital writing out there, but this list is by no means comprehensive, and these principles are certainly not mutually exclusive.

 These assignments will culminate in a final digital project consisting of a revised / expanded version of one project that embodies at least two of these characteristics, accompanied by a critical, reflective essay that explores the cohesive vision of its creator.